Enna Sicily, Italy Travel Guide

 Sample local Sicilian wines like Nero d'Avola (red) or Grillo and Inzolia (whites).
 Limoncello (lemon liqueur) and various Amari (herbal digestifs) are popular after-dinner drinks.
 Granita, a semi-frozen dessert, serves as a refreshing non-alcoholic treat, usually for breakfast with brioche.

 Cannoli: Crispy fried pastry shells with sweet ricotta cheese, decorated with candied fruit, chocolate chips, or pistachios.
 Gelato: Italian frozen dessert in numerous flavors from artisanal gelaterias.
-Seasonal foods appear during Easter and Autumn harvest festivals (sagre).
+Foods of the season appear during Easter and Autumn harvest festivals (sagre).

 Enna has a limited number of high-end fine dining establishments.
 Focus is more on traditional trattorias with a refined touch, employing local ingredients with elegant presentation.